-Our quest for authentic food currently has us in Southeast Asia.
+Our quest for authentic food has us in Southeast Asia.
 Most of the month of October was spent in the Philippines attending TBEX Asia 2016 a travel blogger conference.
-Additionally, we also spent our time exploring the food in the Philippines and the authentic and heritage dishes.
+Additionally, we spent time exploring the food in the Philippines including the authentic and heritage dishes.

 We traveled around the country and visited Cebu City, world-famous for “lechon” (whole-roasted suckling pig).
 We took a gastronomic heritage tour to the culinary capital of Pampanga, located in the central Luzon region.